 The Kolva-Sullivan Gallery, in Downtown Spokane, was created by Jim Kolva and Pat Sullivan from a derelict warehouse next to the BNSF Railroad viaduct.
 For over a decade, the exhibition space has hosted a range of work from prints, to paintings and performance.
 They provide a space for artists of all media who might not otherwise be able to exhibit their work and make it available to the Spokane region.

 The Liberty Building is a historical relic from 1908, and displays work by local artists over three different floors.
-Whilst you admire art, duck into surrounding small business, or sit down for fine dining too.
+Situated in the Liberty Building is Pottery Place Plus, the longest continually operating art co-op in the Northwest.
+Whilst you admire art, duck into surrounding small businesses or sit down for fine dining too.

 Saranac Artist Cooperative showcases contemporary and experimental artwork in Downtown, Spokane.
 Every first Friday of the month, you can experience the opening of new exhibits.

 Terrain is a pioneering non-profit that builds community and economic opportunities for artists, makers, and culture creators in the Inland Northwest.
 The Terrain Gallery is one of the most beautiful and well-respected galleries in the Spokane community.
 The gallery hosts a variety of public events like artist-led workshops, artist panels and talks, and collaborative showcases.